 The Convention on the Rights of Persons with Disabilities is the first international legally binding instrument setting minimum standards for rights for people with disabilities, and the first human rights convention to which the EU has become a party.

 All the EU countries have signed the Convention.
 It is only Ireland that has not ratified the Convention.
-Finland ratified in May 2016 and the Netherlands have signed, but not yet ratified it.
-23 EU countries have also signed its Optional Protocol and 21 have ratified it.
+Finland ratified in May 2016 and the Netherlands in June 2016.
+22 EU countries have also signed its Optional Protocol and 22 have ratified it.

 This means that the EU as well as those Member States that are parties to the UN Convention are committed to upholding and protecting the rights of persons with disabilities as enshrined in the UN Convention.
 The core elements of the UN Convention are reflected in the European Disability Strategy 2010-2020.